 The Asiana Airlines business class lounges at ICN are in the Priority Pass lounge network.
-Access to the more than 900 Priority Pass lounges is free with a number of premium credit cards including, Citi Prestige, American Express Platinum and Chase Sapphire Reserve cards among others.
+Access to the more than 1000 Priority Pass lounges is free with a number of premium credit cards including, Citi Prestige, American Express Platinum and Chase Sapphire Reserve cards.

 I was flying business class on Korean Air from Bangkok, Thailand to New York, NY and had access to the Korean Air Prestige Lounge at ICN.
 Instead of using the Korean Air lounge I took the opportunity to visit the Asiana business class lounge for the first time.

 This lounge is easy to find.
 It is located in the Main Terminal near gate 28.
 (There is another Asiana Priority Pass lounge near gate 119 on the A Concourse.)
-It is one level up from the concourse.
-After getting off the escalator proceed to the desk where several agents are available for check in and to answer any questions.
-The lounge is open from 5:00am to midnight daily.
+The lounge is one level up from the concourse.
+After getting off the escalator proceed to the desk where agents are available for check in and to answer questions.
+The lounge is open from 05:00 to midnight daily.

 There are seating and dining areas to the left and right of the check-in desk.
 Immediately to the right of the desk is a luggage storage area.

 This is just past the lockers..

 A more private business center is located near the rear of the lounge on this side.